Enlargement - population and education statistics

 - Population structure and ageing

-- ↑ This article is based on the pocketbook on the enlargement countries - edition 2011 when Croatia was not yet an acceding country and Serbia was not a candidate country.
-At present Croatia (HR) is an acceding country, to become a Member State of the European Union (EU) on 1 July 2013 and Serbia was granted candidate country status on 1 March 2012.
+- ↑ This article is based on the publication “Key figures on the enlargement countries – edition 2013” prepared when Croatia (HR) was an acceding country, to become a Member State of the European Union (EU) on 1 July 2013.